North Shore Hospital

 To ensure that women have the opportunity to rest, visitors are encouraged to keep to the visiting times below:

-- Partners may visit between 7am and 9pm
+- The woman's partner or named support person may visit between 7am and 9pm

 Special Care Baby Unit

-- There is a limit of two visitors around the bedside at any one time.
-Visitors are welcome to use the family waiting room.
+- There is a limit of two visitors around the bedside at any one time and one of these people must be a parent.
+Other visitors are welcome to use the family waiting room

 Intensive Care Unit